GP-Stanley/tech264-docker-kubernetes/docker.md.md

 ### Automatic Seeding
 To seed the database automatically, you can use one of the following methods:

-1. Modify the App Service Command
+1. Modify the App Service Command.
    * Add a line to your Docker Compose file to run the seed script automatically when the app container starts.
    * Update the command in the app service to run the seed script.
    * This will run the seed script before starting the app.